 The quiet professional atmosphere almost certainly comes from the fact that core team of carers and in particular the senior management team have been working together for well over a decade.
 Like a well oiled machine the home runs smoothly, the carers all know each residents likes, dislikes, care needs and personal quirks.
 This efficiency allows carers time to spend quality time with residents and their families ensuring its not just their physical care needs that are fully supported but also their emotional and pastoral needs

 Residents of the home are encouraged to lead rich and fulfilling lives.
 The home offers a wide range of activities and events with residents having the choice to take part or not.
-Residents have the opportunity to take park in old favorites such as bingo, dominos and sing songs through to fit for life exercise classes, reminiscing and slideshows.
+Residents have the opportunity to take part in old favourites such as bingo, dominos and sing songs through to fit for life exercise classes, reminiscing and slideshows.

 The home regularly organises trips for residents to Workington and Dobbies for afternoon tea and some shopping.

 Moving into a care home does not mean that residents should curtail their social lives.
 Residents are encouraged to maintain existing social connections ae well as establishing new ones.
 The homes has a long running association with the League of Friends who have been holding a regular coffee morning in the home since 1980.

 There are plenty of other social events on offer at the home allowing residents a chance to relax and enjoy the company of others.
 Events are not just for the residents, staff encourage families and friends to join the residents.
 Highlights of the social calendar include:

 - Afternoon Teas

 - Seasonal Choir Concerts

 - Regular Coffee Mornings

 Residents spiritual needs are met by local clergy of all denominations that visit the home on a regular basis to tend to the needs of the residents.